radicle-dev/radicle-upstream/CONTRIBUTION.md

 1. If you haven't already, install the [`hub`][hub] cli tool.

-2. Run: `cd app && yarn release` and follow the instructions.
+2. Run: `yarn release` and follow the instructions.
    Here's what a typical release looks like:

 ```sh